MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 ### Conflicts in user sync

-- If your Azure AD is set to automatically sync with the users in your Active Directory on-premises environment, the settings in the on-premises environment will override the Azure AD settings and this governance action will be reverted.
+- If your Microsoft Entra ID is set to automatically sync with the users in your Active Directory on-premises environment, the settings in the on-premises environment will override the Microsoft Entra settings and this governance action will be reverted.

 ## Governance log